Use & Purposes

 Profab floating silt curtains are used to contain mobilised soil particles from propagating into waterways from adjacent construction sites.
 During construction activities, any turbidity created will be contained within the silt curtain boundaries limiting the extent of the silt movement.

 Profab floating silt curtains are manufactured from self buoyant, durable polypropylene non woven geotextile.
-A 100mm diameter float is pre-installed into the top high visibility pocket, and a ballast chain for weighting purposes maintaining taughtness is pre–installed in the bottom pocket.
+A 100mm float is pre-installed into the top high visibility pocket, and a ballast chain for weighting purposes maintaining taughtness is pre–installed in the bottom pocket.

 Profab floating silt curtains are complete ready to install, saving you valuable time during deployment.